MA

 Teaching staff

-Our MA Arts Practice staff are actively engaged in research, they embody a high level of knowledge, expertise, and professional experience across a range of arts practices.
-You will benefit from interdisciplinary teaching delivered by a teaching team with extensive experience in exhibiting and performance, project management, project realisation and practice within the public realm, NHS and community contexts.
+Our MA Arts Practice staff are actively involved in research and bring a wealth of knowledge, expertise, and professional experience across various arts practices.
+You’ll benefit from interdisciplinary teaching by a team with extensive experience in visual arts, performance, arts education, project management, and practice within NHS, public, and community contexts.
+Additionally, experienced guest speakers will provide valuable insights throughout the course.

 Projects